ArhaamAcademy/sweet-routing/README.md

 -> Just Download it or Clone it to your local Repository.

--> Rename your index.php as home.php

--> Put the files after extracting from the ZIP folder in your project root folder.
+-> Put the files after extracting from the ZIP folder in to your project folder.

+  1. .htaccess
+  2. route.php
+  3. Create a 404.php file inside your project folder.

 -> Remove the ".php" extension from your navigation anchor tag href="home" instead of "home.php".